Beans (Looney Tunes)

-Beans the Cat is an animated cartoon character in the Warner Bros.
-Cartoons series of cartoons from 1935–1936.
-Beans was the third Warner Bros cartoon character star after Bosko and Buddy.
+Beans is an animated cartoon character in the Looney Tunes and Merrie Melodies series of cartoons from 1935–1936.
+Beans was the third cartoon character star of the series after Bosko and Buddy.
+He was created by director Friz Freleng alongside a plethora of characters intended to be his supporting cast, including Porky Pig.
 He was voiced by Billy Bletcher (and occasionally by Tommy Bond).
-He was created by director Friz Freleng.
-The character was featured in nine cartoons made in 1935 and 1936.
+The character was featured in nine cartoons made in 1935 and 1936, but was retired quickly in favor of Porky Pig.

 History

-In 1933, cartoon animators/directors Hugh Harman and Rudolf Ising left producer Leon Schlesinger for Metro-Goldwyn-Mayer, taking their main creation, Bosko, with them.
-Desperate to maintain his contract with Warner Bros., Schlesinger founded an animation studio of his own, Leon Schlesinger Productions, to produce new Looney Tunes and Merrie Melodies cartoons in-house and collected employees from Disney, Ub Iwerks, and other animation studios.
+In 1933, directors Hugh Harman and Rudolf Ising left producer Leon Schlesinger for Metro-Goldwyn-Mayer, taking their main creation, Bosko, with them.
+Desperate to maintain his contract with Warner Bros.
+Pictures, Schlesinger founded an animation studio of his own, Leon Schlesinger Productions, to produce new Looney Tunes and Merrie Melodies cartoons in-house and collected employees from Walt Disney Productions, Romer Grey's animation studio and their competitors.
 Schlesinger set up his new studio on the Warner Bros. lot, on Sunset Boulevard.
 Among the staff Schlesinger had accrued was Tom Palmer, a former Disney animator who was appointed director of Looney Tunes and Merrie Melodies.
-Schlesinger intended to effectively compete with Disney and Fleischer Studios, and he needed a continuing, star character to compete with Mickey Mouse and Betty Boop.
-Palmer introduced Buddy to be that character.
-Like Bosko and Mickey, Buddy had a girlfriend and a pet dog as supporting characters.
-The Buddy character, however, was not a success and Palmer was fired after completing two short films for Schlesinger.
-Following the departure of Palmer's replacement, Earl Duvall, Schlesinger ran short of directors (composer Bernard B. Brown even receiving credits for directing two Merrie Melodies shorts) and began to search for new directors to effectively keep the Schlesinger studio afloat.
-According to animation historian Michael Barrier, all the animated short films produced by the Schlesinger studio under its early directors lacked in cuteness and charm of any kind and were frequently incoherent.
-The shorts of this period had much smaller production budgets than their main competitor, Disney.
+Palmet was instructed to create a star character similar to Bosko, ignorer to compete with him, Mickey Mouse and Betty Boop.
+Palmer's creation, Buddy, was basically indistinguishable from Bosko outside of appearance.
+Buddy's cartoons were not popular and he was canned after two years.